The Rise of the Blue Beetle!: Production

-Michael Jelenic, the story editor and co-producer of the show, wrote the scene with Jaime and his friend Paco, commented on Batman and Green Arrow on television because that is the type of thing that he imagined fanboys arguing about.
+Series story editor and producer Michael Jelenic wrote the scene with Jaime and his friend Paco, commenting on Batman and Green Arrow on television because that is the type of thing that he imagined fanboys arguing about.
 The Clock King segment includes pop culture references while Jaime's room has a The Dark Knight Returns poster.
-The episode has easter eggs of characters that didn't appear in the episode.
+The episode has easter eggs of characters that did not appear in the episode.

 Reception

-Dan Phillips of IGN said that people would not like The Rise of the Blue Beetle! very much if they have a problem with "wormholes, single-cell organisms and evil intergalactic pirates being mentioned in the same breath as Batman".
+Dan Phillips of IGN said that people would not like "The Rise of the Blue Beetle!" very much if they have a problem with "wormholes, single-cell organisms and evil intergalactic pirates being mentioned in the same breath as Batman".
 Scott Summers of Toonzone liked the plot of the episode while also noting that there are references to older Batman animation.
 Rob M. Worley of Mania said that the episode has "laugh-out-loud moments" and praised the action and plot twists.